jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 We have granularity and essentially what we do with that is we trade off flexibility for simplicity; the more coarser grain the granularity is, the simpler the API is to use because there's less calls, less things for the user to get wrong, etc...
 But we give up flexibility.
 As we go up there, we're at the point where they're really out of control: they don't have control, they're just telling you what to do and the API does it entirely the way that they want.

 With redundancy it's really a trade-off of convenience versus orthogonality.
-If your thing is very redundant, then you're going to be very convenient cuz there's tons of these APIs to choose from for every different thing to do, but you're not very orthogonal --it's a little harder for the user to keep in their head because there isn't just one way of doing the things they're going to do, there's lots of different ways.
+If your thing is very redundant, then you're going to be very convenient cuz there's tons of these APIs to choose from for every different thing to do, but you're not very orthogonal--it's a little harder for the user to keep in their head because there isn't just one way of doing the things they're going to do, there's lots of different ways.

 With coupling, there really isn't much of a trade-off, we'd like the API to be as decoupled as possible because all it's doing is putting restrictions on what the programmer can and can't do: there's really no benefit to that one.

 Retention is a synchronization versus automation thing where if I retain a lot of data, then it's hard because the user has to synchronize all that stuff and that's bad.
 Immediate-mode things are better because there's no synchronization involved where they have to constantly keep you updated, but you may lose some automation there, because if you have all this retained data, then the API can maybe automate things for you that it couldn't otherwise.

-And finally flow control: again not much of a trade-off there, if you can get away with always having the game in control (and it calls the app and it returns to you) that's always simpler because you don't want to have to worry about these deep callback situations or how you get data down through through the library to you on the other side and so on.
+And finally flow control: again not much of a trade-off there, if you can get away with always having the game in control (and it calls the app and it returns to you) that's always simpler because you don't want to have to worry about these deep callback situations or how you get data down through the library to you on the other side and so on.

 ![Tradeoff decisions often vary: at initial integration, Low granularity + High retention is ok.
 By First Beta, we might need High granularity + Low retention](images/vlcsnap-2019-09-25-19h18m22s090.png)

 The final thing that I want to mention about that is just that looking at all those trade-offs they're not necessarily constant throughout the course of the integration.
 When I first integrate a component into my game, I'm probably looking for very low granularity so I'm looking for even a very coarse-grained granularity approach and a lot of retention, because I just want to do something like load some characters off disk and animate them walking around and free them later.
 That's the level I'm looking for when I'm just in pre-production or doing my first integration into the game.

 But as I get to the end of the project I typically need the reverse.
-I need a lot of control so I fine-grain confine granularity in several places that I really need to manhandle, and I don't want a lot of retention because I've built all these data structures that say the way my game works and the less of that I have to mirror on the API side, the better.
+I need a lot of control so I need fine-grained granularity in several places that I really need to manhandle, and I don't want a lot of retention because I've built all these data structures that say the way my game works and the less of that I have to mirror on the API side, the better.

 ![The following examples are based on real-life stories of real game developers in dangerous development situations.](images/vlcsnap-2019-09-25-19h18m30s368.png)

 Now I'm going to look through actual code snippets that are not exactly the same as code snippets in a game but they're very very similar so we can look at what happens when some of these things are not at the proper level that they should be, just to give you a feel for:

-- if you're designing API, how you should be looking at it, or
+- If you're designing an API, how you should be looking at it, or
-- if you're evaluating an API, looking at what the consequences of that API are.
+- If you're evaluating an API, looking at what the consequences of that API are.

 ![Function names have been changed to protect the innocent/guilty.](images/vlcsnap-2019-09-25-19h18m33s311.png)